Property Lines: Everything You Need To Know

 How To Find Property Lines

-Read The Property Line Map, Or Plat
+Read The Property Line Map Or Plat

-When you buy a home, a plat is typically included with your property records.
+When you buy a home, a plat map is typically included with your property records.
 If you don’t have the plat, you should be able to find it at your local assessor’s office or find it online.

 Check The Deed To The Property